PlumpMath/piotr-yuxuan.github.io/_topics/learning-clojure.md

 Some exercices lay in a [dedicated repository](https://www.github.com/{{ site.links.github | append: "/clojure-for-a-newbie" }}).

 ---
-[^1]: This is bad joke: I acknowledge German people must be distinguished from Nazi ideology.
+[^1]: This is bad joke: I acknowledge cultivated German people must be distinguished from Nazi ideology.